mpcarl-ibm/crs-docs/_gettingstarted/ordering-billing.md

 #### Billing
+1. Information on pricing can be found in the [SoftLayer store](https://www.softlayer.com/Store/orderService/objectStorage).
+2. Each account recieves a single bill.
+If you need seperate billing for different sets of containers, then creating multiple accounts is necessary.
-1. Invoices can be found at Account -> Billing -> Invoices in the navigation menu.
+2. Invoices can be found at Account -> Billing -> Invoices in the navigation menu.
     ![Billing]({{ site.baseurl }}/img/bi1.png)
     ![Billing]({{ site.baseurl }}/img/bi2.png)